MiguVerse/MC-Optimized-preset/README.md

 | Mob ESP               | ✅ Limited             | ✅ **All Mobs + Variants** | ⭐⭐⭐⭐⭐    |
 | Chest ESP             | ✅ 44 types            | ✅ **43 Vanilla Types**    | ⭐⭐⭐⭐⭐    |

+### Plugin Configuration - Lightning GrimAC & Vulcan

+For compatibility with both anticheats we set "disable-pong-cancelling" to true in GrimAC config, as Vulcan relies on pong responses for some of its checks.

+If you aren't using Vulcan, consider disabling this option for slightly better detection accuracy.

 ---

 ## Recommended Plugins with Pre-Made Configs